 Constable Robert Murphy died eight days after being stabbed while attempting to serve a warrant on a subject for assaulting a female neighbor.

 The suspect was convicted of first-degree murder and sentenced to death.
-On May 27, 1825, as he stood on the gallows, the governor arrived by horseback from Indianapolis to grant him a pardon as the offender stood on the gallows.
+On May 27, 1825, the governor arrived by horseback from Indianapolis to grant him a pardon as the offender stood on the gallows.

 Constable Murphy had only recently been appointed as a constable by the county.
 He was survived by his five brothers, three sisters, parents and paternal grandparents.